maxgoren/OWLang/README.md

 # OWLang
 OWLang - The "One Weekend" Programming Language Project.

-## What is it?
+## What is OWLang?
-This is the code repository for the "one weekend" language (owlang) compiler project that I am developing. owlang is a toy programming language, meant to teach the fundamentals of programming language design, with a focus on compiler implementation, in a relaxed fun way that can be accomplished by a someone familiar with programming, but not necessarily compilers, in "one weekend"(YTMV).
+Besides a hoot of a good time?
+Owlang is a toy programming language developed for exploring the fundamentals of programming language design with a focus on compiler implementation.
+The "One Weekend" programming language project is intended to help learn the fundamentals of implementing a compiler for a programming language in a relaxed, fun way that can be accomplished by a someone familiar with programming, but not necessarily compilers, in "one weekend"(YTMV).

 The actual "lessons" are still a work in progress, but the "curriculum" is developed to be covered in the course of *drum roll* one weekend!
 Starting on Friday evening and wrapping up on sunday and can be followed as such: